gosub-com/Zurfur/README.md

 ### Simple Types

-Simple types can declare thier fields in parentheses.
+Simple types can declare fields in parentheses.
 All fields are public and no additional fields may be defined in the body.
-The entire type must be either mutable or `ro`, no mixing.
+Simple types are mutable by default, but can also be immutable by adding the `ro` qualifier.

     // Simple types
     pub type SpecialPoint(X int, Y int)
     pub type Line(p1 Point, p2 Point)
     pub type WithInitialization(X int = 1, Y int = 2)
-    pub type ro Person(Id int, FirstName str, LastName str, BirthYear int)
+    pub type ro ReadOnlyPerson(Id int, FirstName str, LastName str, BirthYear int)

     // A simple type may define properties, functions, and
-    // constructors in the body but no additional fields or
+    // constructors in the body but no additional fields pub type Point(X int, Y int)
-    // field backed properties
-    pub type Point(X int, Y int)
     {
-        fun new(p int) nil
+        fun new(p int):
             todo()
-        pub fun mut SetY (y int) nil   // Mutable functions are marked `mut` Y = y
+        pub fun mut SetY (y int):       // Mutable functions are marked `mut` Y = y
-        pub prop PropX int
-        {
+        pub get PropX() int:
-            get: return X
+            return X
+        pub set PropX(value int):
-            set: X = value
+            X = value
     }
-        pub prop Illegal int get set    // ILLEGAL, no additional fields }

 The default constructor can take all the fields in positional order, or any